wpmudev/custom-sidebars/readme.txt

 = 2.1.2.0 =
 * Fixed a problem with empty selectors.
+* Remove unnecessary HTTP header - it is only needed when we run cs-explains.
+* Update Dash notice.

 = 2.1.1.9 =
 * Fixed export problem, when two or more widget has the same name.